-Faculty and/or students who experience a needle stick or other occupational exposure are to do the following:

 - a.
-Immediately report all blood or body fluid exposures via needle sticks, punctures, or broken skin or mucous membrane contact - Students: to the instructor; - o Faculty: to the Chair/Assistant Chair of Nursing. - b.
+Faculty and/or students who experience a needle stick or other occupational exposure are to do the following: - b.
+Immediately report all blood or body fluid exposures via needle sticks, punctures, or broken skin or mucous membrane contact - Students: to the instructor; - Faculty: to the Chair/Assistant Chair of Nursing. - c.
 Clean the area involved thoroughly with soap and water.
-For splash to eyes, mouth or nose, flush with copious amounts of water. - Report to the nearest Emergency Department for further treatment.
+For splash to eyes, mouth or nose, flush with copious amounts of water. - d.
+Report to the nearest Emergency Department for further treatment.
 Students are responsible for any cost incurred in the treatment and/or follow-up of an exposure.
-Faculty expenses will be covered by Worker's Compensation; however, faculty must follow the University of Georgia Policy on Worker's Compensation Benefits and Return-To-Work found online at the website http://doas.ga.gov/StateLocal/Risk/Pages/RiskInsurance.aspx - d.
-Faculty should alert the charge nurse, nurse manager, and/or unit director of bloodborne exposure (if Emergency Department does not) and request they enact their facility protocol regarding testing of the source. - e.
-Faculty will complete post exposure documentation to include: the route of exposure and circumstances related to the incident; and HBV/HIV antibody status of the source (if known). - Of If the source person can be determined and permission is obtained, collection and testing of the source person's blood will be done to determine the presence of HIV or HBV (per facility protocol).
+Faculty expenses will be covered by Worker's Compensation; however, faculty must follow the University of Georgia Policy on Worker's Compensation Benefits and Return-To-Work found online at the Georgia Department of Administrative Services (DOAS) Insurance Services webpage. - e.
+Faculty should alert the charge nurse, nurse manager, and/or unit director of bloodborne exposure (if Emergency Department does not) and request they enact their facility protocol regarding testing of the source. - f.
+Faculty will complete post exposure documentation to include: the route of exposure and circumstances related to the incident; and HBV/HIV antibody status of the source (if known). - If the source person can be determined and permission is obtained, collection and testing of the source person's blood will be done to determine the presence of HIV or HBV (per facility protocol).
 Students may incur additional expense for testing of the source.
-These results will be forwarded to the Emergency Department. - f.
-Documentation of each incident and associated records will be kept in the faculty member/student's file with limited access and strict confidentiality maintained. - g.
+These results will be forwarded to the Emergency Department. - g.
+Documentation of each incident and associated records will be kept in the faculty member/ student's file with limited access and strict confidentiality maintained.

+h.
 During all phases of the follow-up, confidentiality of the faculty member/student will be protected.